How will my teen travel to the program?

 Where will my teen be sleeping?

 Many of the accommodations we stay at are kibbutz-based guest houses that are located in Israel's countryside and provide space for exploration within a secure environment.
 We use conventional hotels in Jerusalem and occasionally in other cities.
-Each teen will have their own bed.
+Each teen will have their own sleeping accommodations.
 All of the accommodations that we use have a dedicated guard and a secure area.

 How is the program staffed?